 There is still time to give feedback on the panel.
 In mid-September the panel will be taken out of the gallery and relocated to Chain Street just behind John Lewis and St Mary’s Minster church.
 The panel has been redesigned so you will be able to have a look at the second draft and feedback on that as well.
 We are moving it to Chain Street because we want to make sure we get the feedback of as many people in Reading as possible and it’s also a great opportunity to tell people about the Reading Abbey Revealed project.
 If you haven’t been please pop down and let us know what you think.

 The Reading Abbey Revealed project is for the town.
 Your five minute questionnaires and post-it note have made a difference in how we have looked at the panel.
 The project is better off for it.
 Thank you again!

 Thanks to everyone who commented after our series of outdoor consultations between 12 – 22 Sept 2017, undertaken by our brilliant staff and volunteers.
-These further comments confirmed our overall approach but helped us make final refinements to layout and colours!
+We received 103 further comments confirming our overall approach but helped us make final refinements to layout and colours!
 Thank you.
 You will see the final panels in summer 2018.

 All the interpretation panels and directional signage were installed in June 2018 ready for the reopening of the Abbey Ruins after extensive conservation work on 16 June 2018.
 You can see the location of all information panels on the Abbey Quarter website's interactive map.